 Keep It As An Emergency Fund

-Putting your tax refund into a savings account won’t immediately build your credit.
+Putting your tax refund into a certificate of deposit won’t immediately build your credit.
 But holding cash on hand can keep you from borrowing on credit cards or using payday loans if you face an emergency.

 The average tax refund for the 2020 filing season was $2,535.
 If you receive a similarly sized refund this year, you could have more than enough to cover a car repair, an unexpected parking ticket, or repairs for a broken appliance.